 Things that I previously may have sewn or tried on in RTW and thought it was OK now screams at me “poor fit”.
 Its a blessing and a curse.
 A blessing because I now know what a good fit actually is.
 A curse because it makes me extremely fussy.
 Anyone else have this problem?
 I am sure I am not alone.

-Anyhow, since I have been sewing a fair few knit kimono sleeves, mostly from the wonderful Cake Patterns I have worked out a few personal fitting issues for my particular shape and wanted to record it here for myself (I have a SHOCKING memory, really, its awful) but also to share with the wider sewing community.
-There is alot out there for full bust adjustments but not so much for my set of fitting issues (small, puny forward sloping shoulders combined with a small bust), in fact I googled these issues extensively and found no post at all on this so I’ve tried to figure it out on my own.
+Anyhow, since I have been sewing a fair few knit kimono sleeves, mostly from indie pattern company Cake Patterns I have worked out a few personal fitting issues for my particular shape and wanted to record it here for myself (I have a SHOCKING memory, really, its awful) but also to share with the wider sewing community.
+There is

 For anyone who may happen to stumble across this just a disclaimer here: I don’t claim to be an expert in anything other than fitting my own body.
 Obviously, my way may not be the “right” way or work for you, we are all so wonderfully different.
 But this has worked well for me in understanding the unique quirks of my own shape, so here goes….

-A large bust in a knit top pulls the fabric down (from the shoulder) and out (from the side), as well up up.
-To accomodate this most knit patterns have extra height in the front (shoulder to bust) and width at the side just under the armsyce (resulting in an angled side seam) as well up more length or a more pronouced curve under the bust or at the hem.
+A large bust in a knit top pulls the fabric down (from the shoulder) and out (from the side), as well as up.
+To accommodate this most knit patterns have extra height in the front (shoulder to bust) and width at the side just under the armscye (resulting in an angled side seam) as well up more length or a more pronounced curve under the bust or at the hem.
 Even a B-cup needs this to give the girls some breathing room, as knit tops do not usually have darts.
 For us A-cup ladies, we really don’t need that space.
-Our bust does not pull the fabric down or out or up much, if all all.
-I find this applies even when I am wearing my heavily padded bras (which is, cough cough, all the time).
+Our bust does not pull the fabric down or out or up much if at all.
+I find this applies even when I am wearing heavily padded bras.

 Try it: Take a knit top with a shoulder seam sitting too far back and a diagonal side seam and give it a good tug at the bust area, creating an imaginary bust.
 What I noticed is my shoulder seam is pulled into the right spot and side seam is now vertical.